 The BMW logo for the customers has been the promise to receive the quality and sheer driving pleasure for almost 100 years.
 The company focuses on meeting the clients’ expectations and that is what makes the brand so popular around the world.
-But how did they invent the picture that has been famous as the sign of quality for so long?
+But how did they invent the picture that has been famous as a sign of quality for so long?

 Sporting, luxurious, high-tech

-The brand name is well-known in such industries as motor cycle and aero-engines.
+The brand name is well-known in such industries as motorcycle and aero-engines.
 Sporting, luxurious, high-tech are the three qualities that the BMW vehicles are known for.
 The BMW’s M-badged cars (M-Technik range) have aerodynamics and modified engines different from their fellows in the field.
 This series earned BMW the fan base that other companies can be jealous of.

 The company produces motorcycles and automobiles and is one of the leading German manufacturers of such kind.
 BMW stands for Bavarian Motor Works or Bayerische Motoren Werke and is located, of course, in Munich, Germany.

 The main trait of their logo is simplicity.
 The roundel, as they call it, is the combination of blue and silver quarters bordered with a black round frame and silver lining.
-The letters BMW are placed on along the upper part of the black frame.
+The letters BMW are placed along the upper part of the black frame.